John Alroy

 John Alroy is a paleobiologist born in New York in 1966 and now residing in Sydney, Australia.

 Area of expertise

 Alroy specializes in diversity curves, speciation, and extinction of North American fossil mammals and Phanerozoic marine invertebrates, connecting regional and local diversity, taxonomic composition, body mass distributions, ecomorphology, and phylogenetic patterns to intrinsic diversity dynamics, evolutionary trends, mass extinctions, and the effects of global climate change.

 In a 3 September 2010 online article by Hugh Collins, a contributor for AOL Online Science, Alroy was quoted in a newly released study paper from Sydney's Macquarie University that "It would be unwise to assume that any large number of species can be lost today without forever altering the basic biological character of Earth's oceans."

 Education

-University of Chicago, Committee on Evolutionary Biology, PhD, 1994.
+He graduated from Hunter College High School in 1984.

-Reed College, Department of Biology, B.A., 1989.
+He then received his BA from Reed College, Department of Biology, in 1989.

-Hunter College High School, graduated 1984.
+And then his PHD from University of Chicago, Committee on Evolutionary Biology, in 1994.